r-Techsupport/rTS_Wiki/docs/guides/making-a-system-dossier.md

 > 📶 For machines without internet access, select the "Don't Upload" option.
 Upload `specify_specs.json` to the [official website](https://spec-ify.com/) to generate a report.

 ### Get-Specs
-Alternatively, you can use [Get-Specs](https://github.com/r-Techsupport/Get-Specs/releases/latest/download/Get-Specs.zip) to get similar information.
+Alternatively, you can use [Get-Specs](https://github.com/r-Techsupport/Get-Specs) to get similar information.
+You can download Get-Specs [here](https://github.com/r-Techsupport/Get-Specs/releases/latest/download/Get-Specs.zip)

 To use this tool, extract `Get-Specs.zip` and run `Specs.cmd` inside the newly extracted folder.
 Click "Start" and once done, click "Upload" to open a link and copy it to your clipboard, or click "View" to open a `.html` file in your browser.

-Links are automatically deleted after 24 hours, a permanent `TechSupport_Specs.html` file will be generated in the folder regardless.
+Links are automatically deleted after 24 hours.
+A permanent `TechSupport_Specs.html` file will be generated in the folder regardless.
 > ℹ️: Do *not* move, modify, or delete any files inside of the extracted folder.
 If you receive a "Windows protected your PC" pop up, click `More info` then `Run anyway`.
 ### msinfo32
 msinfo32 is built into Windows.
 It will provide some of the same information Speccy does.
 This is more focused on hardware and OS than installed software.